Did you realise that most of the information you see – on the news, in your social feeds – is not positive?

 That’s where I come in!

-Every day, for the next twenty-one days, I’ll send you three new prompts to journal about.
-You can find them at the bottom of every email.
+Every day, for the next twenty-one days, you’ll have three new prompts to journal about.
+You can find them at the bottom of every page.

 You can take as much or as little time as you want to answer them – in one word or start journaling until you run out of things to put down on the page.